typedb/typedb-ml/kglib/kgcn/README.md

 ![Aggregation and Combination process](readme_images/aggregate_and_combine.png)

 ##### Aggregation

 An *Aggregation* step (pictured below) takes in a vector representation of a subsample of a Thing's neighbours.
 It produces one vector that is representative of all of those inputs.
 It must do this in a way that is order agnostic, since the neighbours are unordered.
 To achieve this we use one densely connected layer, and *maxpool* the outputs (maxpool is order-agnostic).![aggregation](readme_images/aggregation.png)

 ##### Combination

-Once we have Aggregated the neighbours of a Thing into a singel vector representation, we need to combine this with the vecto representation of that thing itself.
+Once we have Aggregated the neighbours of a Thing into a single vector representation, we need to combine this with the vector representation of that thing itself.
 We use a simple *Combination* step to achieve this, a concatenation of the two vectors, followed by reducing the dimensions using a single densely connected layer.

 ![combination](readme_images/combination.png)